 Free · Open Source · No Signup

-A free 18-lesson course on Ericksonian and conversational hypnosis — plus an open-source AI agent you can install in 60 seconds that applies every technique you'll learn.
+A free 18-lesson course on Ericksonian and conversational hypnosis — plus an open-source AI agent that delivers any technique you've learned (induction, regression, parts work) on your own machine, with built-in safety and consent rails.

 What's inside